 Two-year support for three research-based intergenerational programs: Generation Xchange, TimeOut@UCLA and UCLA Alzheimer's and Dementia Care.

-Two-year program support to launch a Grandfather Reading Buddies program that will bring retired men and retired police officers to help young boys of color ages 5-9 in South Los Angeles.
+Two-year program support to launch a Legends Reading Program that will bring retired men and retired police officers to help young boys of color ages 5-9 in South Los Angeles.

 One-year program support for Scribe for Success which connects volunteer electronic medical record student scribes and retired physicians to expand access to care to low-income, uninsured and homeless population.